ericpachecosousa/ericpachecosousa/README.md

 Good logical reasoning and aims for the simplest approach to problem-solving.

-Currently being challenged as an IT manager in a renowned company in the state.
 </p>

 🌱 I’m currently learning ASP.NET CORE and AWS.